 The size and growth distributions of cities is another field of intense economic study due in part to the out-sized economic value created by cities.
-Modelling the city's "production function" goes at least as far back as Henderson (1974).
-Later, Gabaix (1999a,b) discuss why the observed Zipf's law for city sizes is a natural results of Gibrat's Law and propose a random growth model with a production function in which amenity shocks increase the utility derived from consumption in a multiplicative way.
+Modelling the city's "production function" (or data-generating process) goes at least as far back as Henderson (1974).
+Later, Gabaix (1999b,a) discuss why the observed Zipf's law for city sizes is a natural results of Gibrat's Law and propose a random growth model with a production function in which amenity shocks increase the utility derived from consumption in a multiplicative way.